mfkiwl/RxInfer.jl/docs/src/contributing/overview.md

 We use the test-driven development (TDD) methodology for `RxInfer` development.
 The test coverage should be as complete as possible.
 Please make sure that you write tests for each piece of code that you want to add.

-All unit tests are located in the `/test/` directory.
-The `/test/` directory follows the structure of the `/src/` directory.
-Each test file should have following filename format: `test_*.jl`.
+All unit tests are located in the `/test/` directory, which follows the structure of the `/src/` directory.
+Each test file should have the following filename format: `test_*.jl`.
 Some tests are also present in `jldoctest` docs annotations directly in the source code.
 See [Julia's documentation](https://docs.julialang.org/en/v1/manual/documentation/index.html) about doctests.

-The tests can be evaluated by running following command in the Julia REPL:
+The tests can be evaluated by running the following command in the Julia REPL:

 ```
 ] test RxInfer
 ```

-In addition tests can be evaluated by running following command in the `RxInfer` root directory:
+In addition, tests can be evaluated by running the following command in the `RxInfer` root directory:

 ```bash
 make test